 Each district is lead by a group of community leaders that are recruited to serve in volunteer leadership roles known as the district committee.
 Each district will have a District Chairman, District Commissioner, and District Professional (Council Staff Member) that make up what is known as the District Key 3.
 The Key 3 works together to organize the district committee to accomplish the goals and purpose of the district.

-The ultimate duty or purpose of the district is to work through chartered organizations and community groups to organize and support successful Cub Scout Packs, Boy Scout Troops, Varsity Teams, Venture Crews, and Explorer Posts.
+The ultimate duty or purpose of the district is to work through chartered organizations and community groups to organize and support successful Cub Scout Packs, Scouts BSA Troops, Venture Crews, and Explorer Posts.
 The end result of effective district support is more and more youth members receiving a well-organized and ever improving program.